 Stored in a cool dry place, naloxone remains effective for decades past its expiration date.
 The problem is that the government pushes those with expired naloxone to dispose of it instead of giving it to NEXT Distro or to drug users directly.
 The bigger problem is that naloxone shouldn’t be expiring at all; it should be getting used.

-That huge volumes of naloxone pass their expiration dates in storage, while overdose deaths climb by the day, is an indictment of a public health infrastructure that has never allocated naloxone equitably or efficiently.
+That huge volumes of naloxone are passing their expiration dates in storage, while overdose deaths climb by the day, is an indictment of a public health infrastructure that has never cared to allocate naloxone equitably or efficiently.
 Every expired dose is a policy failure.